-Brandon Jones, a former All-Big 12 Conference performer and Texas Tech offensive staff assistant, is in his fifth season as East Carolina's offensive line coach.
+Brandon Jones, a former All-Big 12 Conference performer and Texas Tech offensive staff assistant, is in his sixth season as East Carolina's offensive line coach and first as run game coordinator - a title addition he earned following the 2014 campaign.

 Before accepting the appointment to join Ruffin McNeill's staff on Feb.
 2, 2010, Jones served as Sam Houston (Texas) State's running backs and tight ends coach during the 2009 season.

 Jones blended a mix of veterans and newcomers during his initial season in 2010 using returning starters Willie Smith, Cory Dowless and D.J.
 Scott as mainstays in the trenches to help the Pirates establish themselves as one of the nation's top offensive units after installing a new spread scheme earlier in the spring.

 His work with tackle Grant Harner, who earned inclusion on the league's all-freshman team, enabled ECU to stand prominently in the FBS statistics - standing fifth in redzone efficiency, eighth in passing offense and 16th in scoring offense.
 A year later, Jones molded a unit that featured seven players who made their first career starts during the course of the season, including three at the center position.

 In 2012, ECU regained prominent visibility in the national statistics and returned to bowl play as Simmons and Elsawi earned All-Conference USA honors for the first time after giving Carden, then a first-year starter, plenty of time for a 3,116-yard passing season - the third-highest total in ECU history at the time.

 During his two-year tenure on the Red Raider staff as an offensive assistant, Texas Tech rolled up records of 9-4 and 11-2 to earn invitations to the Gator Bowl (2007) and Cotton Bowl (2008), respectively.
 The `07 Red Raiders earned a final No. 18 national ranking while the `08 squad completed the season standing No. 12 in the final AP poll.